mohammad-Ali-hamdan/L298N-Motors-driver/README.md

 # L298_Motors_driver
-This project is done by Mr.Mohammad Ali Hamdan mohaliassadhamdan@gmail.com
+This project is done by Mohammad Ali Hamdan mohaliassadhamdan@gmail.com

 Controlling car motors using L298N driver with ATmega328